Best way to prepare for a job!

 Some websites, like Internmatch.com, allow students to sign up to get daily notifications for new postings about jobs that may be of interest to them.
 Glassdoor.com and YouTern.com are also useful websites to find an internship.
 FindSpark.com is better known for its more creative internships and entry-level jobs in NYC.

-To search for internship listings, be sure to have a detailed and updated LinkedIn page ready to go, then go to the jobs tab at the top of the page and put “internship” in the search box.
+To search for internship listings, be sure to have a detailed and updated LinkedIn page ready to go.
+You’ll start by clicking on the jobs tab at the top of the page, then put “internship” in the search box.
 Refine your search by filling in the boxes on the left side of the page.
 Some students are creating their own videos or websites to show off their experience and skills.
 It can be better than a long portfolio that might exceed the amount of space allotted for uploaded information.
 Admittedly, this approach works better for some majors than others.